alexmacarthur/wp-complete-open-graph/readme.txt

 * og:url
 * og:description
 * og:image
+* og:image:width
+* og:image:height
 * twitter:card
 * twitter:creator
 * twitter:title
 * twitter:description
 * twitter:image
 * twitter:url
+* twitter:card
+* twitter:site

-= Global Fields =
+= Default Settings =

-As a fallback for values that aren't filled automatically by a page or post, you can set global values for Open Graph data.
+As a fallback for values that aren't filled automatically by a page or post, you can set default values for Open Graph data.
 If desired, you can force these individual values to be used globally, overriding whatever is set at a page level.

 * og:type
 * og:title
 * og:image
 * og:description
+* twitter:description
+* twitter:creator
+* twitter:site
 * fb:admins
 * fb:app_id
-* twitter:description

 == Filters ==